go-goyave/goyave/docs_src/src/guide/basics/database.md

 If the `database.autoMigrate` config option is set to true, all registered models will be automatically migrated when the server starts.

 ::: warning
-Automatic migrations **only create** tables, missing columns and missing indexes.
-They **wont't change** existing column’s type or delete unused columns.
+Automatic migrations create tables, missing foreign keys, constraints, columns and indexes, and will change existing column’s type if it’s size, precision or nullable changed.
+They **wont't** delete unused columns.
 :::

 If you would like to know more about migrations using Gorm, read their [documentation](https://gorm.io/docs/migration.html).